wp-plugins/toolbar-removal-completely-disable/readme.txt

  * EMPTY
  * EMPTY CMS FRAMEWORK

-All Work Released Under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) License.
+All Work Released Under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) License or later.
 == License ==
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License